Did you know that rejection actually hurts, as in physical pain?

 If you want to know how to ask for help politely in a message or an email, there are several tips you should keep in mind.

-Namely, you can try to:
+You can try to:

 - Clarify what you want to ask,

-- Make your request for help SMART,
+- Make your request for help S.M.A.R.T.,

-- Find the right person to ask,
+- Identify the right person to ask,

 - Consider the tone of your message,